 • bodily injury to others

-Surcharges don’t last forever
+Car insurance surcharges don’t last forever

 The good news is that if you receive a surcharge, it doesn’t last forever.
 Surcharges can only affect your rates for a limited number of years.
 The number of years varies according to state law.
 Or, if the state doesn’t dictate the time period, it’s decided by the internal guidelines of the individual car insurance company.

 Many car insurance companies will surcharge you for only three years.
-However, if the state allows there are auto insurers that will continue a surcharge for five to seven years.
+However, if the state allows, there are auto insurers that will continue a surcharge for five to seven years.

-For example, one company may charge you a 60% surcharge for a major violation the first year, 30% the second and then only 15% the third and final year of the surcharge.
+For example, one company may charge you a 60% surcharge for a major violation the first year, 30% the second and 15% the third and final year of the surcharge.
 Another car insurance company may charge you a 40% surcharge for all three years.

 — Penny Gusner contributed to this story.